-The Common Core of Data (CCD), administered by the National Center for Education Statistics (NCES), is an annual survey of the state-level education agencies in the 50 states, the District of Columbia, and 7 other jurisdictions.
+The Common Core of Data (CCD), administered by the National Center for Education Statistics (NCES), is an annual survey of the state-level education agencies in the 50 states, the District of Columbia, and 8 other jurisdictions.
 Through the CCD, statistical information is collected on all public school districts and their schools, staff, students, and finances.
 Information is not collected on private schools and their students, homeschoolers, individuals who never attended school in the United States, or those who have been out of a public school system for more than a year.
-Data from the CCD are used to calculate event dropout rates and averaged freshman graduation rates (AFGR) for public high school students.
+Data from the CCD are used to calculate event dropout rates and the averaged freshman graduation rate (AFGR) for public high school students.

 The dropout data collection was initiated with a set of instructions to state CCD coordinators in the summer of 1991.
 Those instructions specified the details of dropout data to be collected during the 1991-92 school year.
 Dropouts are reported for the preceding school year.
 Thus, the 1991-92 data were submitted to NCES as a component of the 1992-93 CCD data collection.
-Most recently, the 2007-08 dropout data were submitted as a component of the 2008-09 CCD data collection.
-Dropout counts from Vermont were suppressed due to a high frequency of missing data.
-Rates are presented for the District of Columbia and 49 states that submitted data that could be reported for the 2007-08 school year; a "reporting states" rate was calculated based on data from the reporting states (table 5).
+Most recently, the 2008-09 dropout data were submitted as a component of the 2009-10 CCD data collection.
+Rates are presented for the District of Columbia and the 50 states